 Federal Student Loans are low interest loans available to students who are enrolled at least halftime.
-Students demonstrating sufficient need (as reflected on their Student Aid Report, which is sent to the University by the United States Department of Education) may be eligible for subsidized funds, in which the government pays interest accrued while they are in school and during their grace periods.
 Students who do not have sufficient demonstrated need may be eligible for unsubsidized funds in which the student pays the interest.
 The student has the option to capitalize the interest (add it to the principal) while in school.
 Repayment begins six (6) months after students graduate, withdraw, break enrollment, or drop below half-time status.